 Regardless of where you run Julia, well-written Julia code is fast, even in serial.
 In benchmarks, its performance approaches—and in some cases beats—that of C and Fortran, the current de facto languages for performance-critical applications.
 And because Julia isn’t a statically compiled language, there’s no waiting around for compilation before you can run your code.
 This makes it easy to rapidly prototype and iterate on ideas.

 Recently a Julia package called Gillespie.jl was published in the Journal of Open Source Software.
 It implements Gillespie’s direct method for stochastic simulations, which is widely used in fields such as systems biology and epidemiology, in pure Julia with no parallelism.
-In benchmarks, it’s shown to be over 500 times faster than the equivalent package for R, and over 600 times faster than hand-written R code for the same tasks .
+In benchmarks, it’s shown to be over 500 times faster than the equivalent package for R, and over 600 times faster than hand-written R code for the same tasks.
 Amazingly, no special optimization tricks were used to achieve this huge gain in performance; Gillespie.jl is fast simply by virtue of being built on Julia.

 We believe that Julia is not just the language of the future, but also the language of now.
 It’s a modern solution for modern problems, with the ability to adapt to new challenges with ease.
 That’s why we feel it’s the right choice for the life sciences industry and research.

-Julia’s compliance with 21 CFR Part 11 should be documented to show that it’s ready to take on the rigorous needs of clinical trials.
+Julia’s compliance with 21 CFR Part 11 will be documented to show that it’s ready to take on the rigorous needs of clinical trials.
 Also crucial for clinical trials is the ability to summarize data into production-quality tables, listings, and figures, and save them in common formats such as RTF and PDF.
 Anyone who has created an adverse events table for a clinical trial has depended on such functionality from a software package; having this functionality available in Julia will be critical for driving adoption of Julia for clinical trials reporting.